 How to make a shadow puppet

-First draw the bat, pumpkin etc outline on a piece of card and carefully cut it out.
+First, draw the bat or pumpkin outline on a piece of card and carefully cut it out.

-If you want to add extra colour, cut out shapes on the inside of the shadow puppet and attach cellophane over gaps using double sided tape.
+If you want to add extra colour, cut out shapes in the inside of the shadow puppet and attach cellophane over gaps using double-sided tape.

 The puppets are a bit easier to hold if you attach a lolly stick or craft stick handle, but this is completely up to you.